Trains to Leeds

 Tip 9: If You're Travelling Regularly, Get A Railcard

-Railcards permit you to save 1/3 off rail fares, making it easier to search for cheap train tickets.
+Railcards permit you to save 1/3 off rail fares, making it easier to search for very cheap train tickets.
 You will get additional benefits like free entry to attractions & many other discounts.

 Most railcards cost just £30 - the Two Together Railcard, for example, allows two adults to save 1/3 on most fares.